csupisara/codeguide/README.md

 }
 ```

-3. Introduce Parameter Object or Preserve Whole Object.
+3.Introduce Parameter Object or Preserve Whole Object.
-..*Problem: Repeating parameters.
+Problem: Repeating parameters.
 ```
 sum(x : int, y : int)
 product(x : int, y :int)
 divide(x : int, y : int)
 ```
-..*Solution: Replace these parameters with an object.
+Solution: Replace these parameters with an object.
 ```
 sum(num : Number)
 product(num : Number)
 divide(num : Number)
 ```

-4. Moving the entire method to a separate object by replace method with method Object.
+4.Moving the entire method to a separate object by replace method with method Object.
-..*Problem: You have a long method in which the local variables are so mash up, so you cannot apply Extract Method.
+Problem: You have a long method in which the local variables are so mash up, so you cannot apply Extract Method.
 ```
 class Order {
   //...